Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Susan Athey, Scott Fleming, Vitor Hadad, David Hirshberg, Ayush Kanodia, Julie Tibshirani and Steve Yadlowsky for helpful conversations and suggestions.
+We are thankful to the three referees, associate editor, and editor for helpful comments which led to an improved manuscript.
+We are grateful to Susan Athey, Scott Fleming, Vitor Hadad, David Hirshberg, Ayush Kanodia, Julie Tibshirani, Yizhe Xu, and Steve Yadlowsky for helpful conversations and suggestions.
 We also particularly thank Julie Tibshirani for performing a code review of our implementation and helping us merge it into \texttt{grf}, and David Hirshberg for contributing to \texttt{grf} the implementation of sample weighting used in our IPCW approach.